-With more and more consumers seeking out the personalized service they can only achieve through their local branch, this customer touch point is becoming an ever more important focal point in various industries like financial services.
+With more and more consumers seeking out the personalized service they can only achieve through their local branch, this customer touch point is becoming an ever more critical focal point in various industries like financial services.
 To better understand customer and market dynamics, service organizations would like to capture all of their customer interaction at the branch level.
-Furthermore, new and stricter regulations are driving the need to record these customer interactions in an easy and affordable manner with a low TCO.
+Furthermore, new and stricter regulations are driving the need to record these customer interactions easily and affordably with a low TCO.

-There are many cases, when the recording devices have to be deployed locally in the branches.
-In order to implement a cost effective multi-site recording solutio, many requirements and functions have to be considered.
-Read on to learn, how CARIN meets all of these requirements in a smooth and effective way.
+There are many cases when the recording devices have to be deployed locally in the branches.
+There are lots of requirements and functions that have to be considered, to implement a cost-effective multi-site recording solution.
+Read on to learn, how CARIN meets all of these requirements smoothly and effectively.

-The CARIN recording suite was one of the first solutions, which offered true multi-site voice, video and telepresence recording capabilities for the enterprise.
-Today, hundreds of branches are powered by CARIN, which enables our customers to successfully comply with the demanding business environment.
-Here are some highlights from the true advantages of the CARIN branch recording solution:
+The CARIN recording suite was one of the first solutions that offered true multi-site voice, video and telepresence recording capabilities for the enterprise.
+Today, hundreds of branches are powered by CARIN, which enables our customers to comply with the demanding business environment.
+Here are some highlights from the real advantages of the CARIN branch recording solution:

 - Fully centralized solution with distributable system components